Skip to main content

 • stability

-The game's stability is widely criticized, with numerous reports of glitches and bugs, leading some users to request refunds.
-While a few players note that the game is enjoyable despite its issues, many feel that the port lacks polish and is not worth the price, especially compared to the cheaper tablet version.
-There are mentions of occasional crashes, but some believe that recent updates may have addressed some of these problems.
+The game's stability has been widely criticized, with numerous reports of glitches and bugs, leading some players to request refunds.
+While a few users noted that the game is enjoyable despite its issues, many feel that it is a poorly executed port from the tablet version, lacking additional features and stability improvements.
+Recent updates may have addressed some bugs, but overall, the game's stability remains a significant concern for players.

 • “This implementation, however, is ridiculously buggy.”

-• “15$ is honestly a rip-off; the game is buggy and it has no additional features compared to the iOS app, which only costs 7$.”
+• “15$ is honestly a rip off; the game is buggy and it has no additional features to the iOS app which only costs 7$, but I was willing to do it because I really enjoy the game.”

 • humor

-The game's humor is generally well-received, with players finding the similarities in gameplay across different races amusing.
-However, some aspects, such as the battle design and minor bugs, detract from the experience, leading to unintended laughter rather than genuine enjoyment.
+The humor in the game is noted for its lightheartedness, with players finding the similarities in gameplay across different races amusing.
+However, some aspects, such as the poorly designed battle mechanics and visual elements, evoke laughter for the wrong reasons, detracting from the overall experience.

-• “All the races seemed to play the same way, which is actually quite hilarious.”
+• “All the races seemed to play the same way as well, which is actually quite hilarious.”

 • replayability